 Pastor Arthur Holmer was called to be Bethlehem’s eighth pastor in 1962.
 He and his family lived in the parsonage right next to Bethlehem.
 The house is no longer used as a parsonage, but Bethlehem uses it for a variety of purposes.
 Upon his retirement in 1985, the parsonage was named Holmer House.

 Pastor Kenneth R. Ahlstrand became Bethlehem’s pastor in 1985.
 Pastor Jane Kunzie-Brunner joined the pastoral staff as Associate Pastor in 1988 and served until October 2002.
 Pastor Ahlstrand led the still rapidly-growing congregation through a building program which added much additional space.
 This new addition was dedicated on May 17, 1992.
 In 1993, Pastor Robert Schumm joined the Bethlehem staff as Visitation Pastor.
 Pastors Schumm and Ahlstrand have since retired from Bethlehem, and Pastor Rod Broker became Senior Pastor in February 2001 and served until February 2003.

-Pastor Mark H. Larson was called as Senior Pastor in December 2004, and Pastor Sarah Rhode joined the staff in 2013 as Associate Pastor.
-Today Bethlehem is a congregation of 2,400 members who, together with the pastors, lay staff and many volunteers, help fulfill Bethlehem’s mission of proclaiming the gospel.
+Pastor Mark Larson was called as Senior Pastor in December 2004, and Pastor Sarah Rohde joined the staff as Associate Pastor in 2013.
+Today Bethlehem is a congregation of 2,200 members who, together with the pastors, lay staff and many volunteers, help fulfill Bethlehem’s mission of proclaiming the gospel.

 On Feburary 4th, 2007, Bethlehem celebrated its 125th anniversary.
 Special activities were planned throughout the year to mark this special occasion.